 Mold can quickly be the end of your starter if not treated properly.
 I will never suggest trying to save something you are uncomfortable with, nor can I make health recommendations.
 It is up to you if you feel comfortable using your starter if it develops mold.
 But I can give you some suggestions on what to do.

-Early in the process of creating starter: If you get mold this early, it’s probably time to start over.
-You have not lost much time, and the mold probably came from an external contaminate.
-The starter has not fermented enough to help prevent the mold.
+Early in the process of creating a starter: If you get mold this early, it’s probably time to start over.
+You have not lost much time, and the mold probably came from an external contaminant.
+The starter has not been fermented enough to help prevent the mold.